AuthorCarpentry/executable-documents-rstudio/01-markdown.md

 #### Step 1.

-In RStudio, navigate through the `Files` pane to the `DTYourName2018` subfolder and open the exercise file `Base_2013_day2_in.Rmd`.
-Immediately save it as `Base_2013_day2_out.Rmd` and close the 'in' file.
-We will  continue to work on the 'out' file during this lesson.
-By the end of the course, that 'out' file will be ready to publish online, showcasing your open authoring skills!
+Now open the exercise file `Base_2013_start.Rmd`.
+Immediately save it as `Base_2013.Rmd` and close the 'start' file.
+We will  continue to work on the Base_2013 file during this lesson.
+By the end of the course, that file will be ready to publish online, showcasing your open authoring skills!

 #### Step 2.
 Note that the `.Rmd` exercise file has three main components: